jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ![](giscus-1.png#center)

+I only selected the repository for the blog site and clicked the *Install* button.

 ![](giscus-2.png#center)

-The key configuration values for the widget are the repo name, repo ID and category ID.
+The *Giscus* configuration can be found in the site parameter configuration.
+It requires the repository name/ID and category ID.

 ```yaml
 # config/_default/params.yaml